HalfHeuslerAlloy/HalfHeuslerAlloy.github.io/about.markdown

 permalink: /about/
 ---

-I'm currently a postdoc researcher at the University of Leeds working on integrating THz radiation into a milli-kelvin fridge.
-My past work was on half Heusler alloys as system for topological materials.
+I'm currently a postdoc researcher at the University of Leeds, working on integrating THz radiation into a milli-kelvin fridge.
+My past work was on half Heusler alloys as systems for topological materials.

 This site has a collection of hobby projects I've worked on that I find interesting.